ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilientfeed/README.md

 * select * from data_feeder_retry where org2=<target organization>

 ![DBeaver](snapshots/db_view.png "Database view")

+## PostgreSQL Database
+Like the SQLite database, the same table structures are created and maintained in PostgreSQL.

+Use the SQLite DB if performing a one-time or limited-timeframe synchronization.
+Use PostgreSQL for continuously synchronization or when using App Host containers.

 ## Troubleshooting Tips
 Synchronization could fail for the following reasons: